 Above, I added some eye peeper rings and vampire teeth that I picked up at the Halloween shop at Target.
 The hinged vampire teeth always wanted to open up, which destroyed our playdough designs.
 To solve this problem, I cut the teeth in half at the hinge.

 The coils in the tray are the binding coils that I use for my binding machine.
 I just cut the coils into small sections.
 Pretty silly, don’t you think?

 This fine motor activity was inspired by a monster that I saw on Pleasantest Thing.
 Kids can create a monster by punching holes into a section of a paper towel tube.
 Then they add pipe cleaners and binder coils through the holes.
 The monster is completed with some silly sticker eyes.

 Do you want kids to create some truly innovative monsters?
-Create a monster themed tinker tray for them.
+Create a monster-themed tinker tray for them.
 You can use any type of age-appropriate crafting materials in your monster tinker tray.
 Mine includes paper towel tubes, craft noodles, bottle caps, binder coils, googly eyes, puffballs, toothpicks, craft sticks, yarn, washi tape, glue, scissors, and a hole punch.

-Monster Boogie Puppet Movement Activities
+Monster Literacy Activities

 People are always asking me where to find the materials that I use on my website.
-Below are some similar items from Amzaon.
+Below are some similar items from Amazon.
 The links are affiliate links.
 If you decide to make a purchase through my link, Amazon will pay me a small commission for it.
 This doesn’t cost you anything additional, but these commissions help me maintain my website….so thanks!